Campaign spending and donations at referendums

 - Local government referendums.
 For example, whether or not to have an elected mayor in your area.

 Other referendums may also be held under special legislation.
-For instance, the 2014 referendum on independence for Scotland will take place under legislation made by the Scottish Parliament.
 Different laws, rules and regulations apply to these types of referendum.
 We only regulate PPERA referendums.
 We do not regulate local government referendums.

 Rules on spending, donations and loans